kcotoi/SOLSniperNFT-Releases/README.md

 - The extension pop-up allows you to :
     - Enable/Disable ranks to be shown.
         ![Settings png](images/Settings.png)
-    - Enter your own thresholds for colouring ranks.
+    - Enter your own thresholds and colors for colouring ranks.
     - Enter your own mappings.
 On mappings page you can enter your own mappings to make sure that we find the rankings.
 The names can be found at the end of the urls:
         - For example if we want to map The Tower collection on Magic Eden with rankings from Moonrank.